Jeremy-Allan/ROS2-middleware/docs/installation.md

 Tip: add this line to your `~/.bashrc` so you don't have to type it in every terminal.

-## 2. Install the Kinova driver stack (external dependency)

-This is the part that's easy to miss.
-This repository is only the middleware layer.
-It does not contain:
-- The low-level Kinova hardware driver
-- The simulated ("fake hardware") arm
-- The MoveIt 2 configuration for the Gen3 Lite (joint limits, kinematics, planning groups, etc.)

-The launch file (`kinova_interface/launch/robot.launch.py`) directly includes launch files from two packages it expects to already exist in your workspace:

-- `kortex_bringup`: starts the robot controller (real or simulated) and RViz
-- `kinova_gen3_lite_moveit_config`: starts the MoveIt 2 planning pipeline for this specific arm

-Both come from Kinova's official ROS 2 driver repository: [Kinovarobotics/ros2_kortex](https://github.com/Kinovarobotics/ros2_kortex) (branch matching ROS 2 Humble).
-Clone that into the `src/` folder of the same workspace you'll build this middleware in, see below.

-## 3. Set up your ROS 2 workspace and clone this repo
+## 2. Set up your ROS 2 workspace and clone this repo

 A ROS 2 "workspace" is just a folder with a specific structure that `colcon` knows how to build.
 Create one and put all the required source packages inside `src/`: